-Now what this 3 piece system will do is vacuum the smelly resin odor through the carbon filter then be displaced to wherever you point your ventilation hose.
+Now what this 3-piece system will do is vacuum the smelly resin odor through the carbon filter then be displaced to wherever you point your ventilation hose.
 Some people decide to skip the carbon filter and just exhaust the fumes outdoors.

 If you do this correct, it should get rid of those troublesome resin smells that you all know too well.

-It works best when the 3D printer is in an airtight enclosure so no smell has the chance to escape before it’s cleared out.
+It works best when the 3D printer is in an airtight enclosure, so no smell has the chance to escape before it’s cleared out.

 Purchase a Professionally Made Air Purifier

 Not everyone has the know-how, experience or the effort to put into making their own DIY air purifier system.
-In many cases it can be a better idea to leave it to the experts and get you a professional made air purifier.
+In many cases, it can be a better idea to leave it to the experts and get you a professional made air purifier.

-There are a number of solutions that you can go with but there is one that sticks out in terms of popularity, reliability and brand.
+There are a number of solutions that you can go with, but there is one that sticks out in terms of popularity, reliability and brand.

-That choice is the LEVOIT Air Purifier with H13 True HEPA Filter (#1 best seller at time of post).
+That choice is the LEVOIT Air Purifier with H13 True HEPA Filter (#1 bestseller at time of post).

-- 3-Stage filatration
+- 3-Stage filtration

 - Compact design